Oppo Reno With 10x Zoom, Snapdragon 710 SoC, 48-Megapixel Camera Leaked

 Oppo unveiled its new sub-brand Reno just a day ago, and announced that the first phone under this new brand will be unveiled on April 10.
-The phone has now suffered its first round of leaks already, and it has been spotted on the database of Singapore's IMDA (Info-communications Media Development Authority) and Bluetooth SIG site as well.
-The phone's video teaser has also been leaked, and the clip tips a 10x lossless zoom lens that was launched at MWC 2019 this year.
+Oppo Reno has now suffered its first round of leaks already, and it has been spotted on the database of Singapore's IMDA (Info-communications Media Development Authority) and Bluetooth SIG site as well.
+The Reno's video teaser has also been leaked, and the clip tips a 10x optical lossless zoom lens that was launched at MWC 2019 this year.
+The 10x zoom technology relies on a triple camera setup, which helps solves the difficulties of the multi-focal length and continuous zoom obstacles to lossless zoom.

 Starting with the certifications, the IMDA lists a model number CPH1917 and tips that the phone will hit the market as Oppo Reno.
 Apart from the name, the IMDA reveals little else, but the Bluetooth SIG site reveals a host of key specifications.
 The phone is listed with the same model number CPH1917, and it is expected to run on ColorOS 6.0, and feature a 6.4-inch display.
 The phone is listed to be powered by Snapdragon 710 SoC, be fitted with a 48-megapixel rear sensor and a 5-megapixel sensor, and a front 16-megapixel selfie sensor as well.
 Connectivity options listed are Bluetooth v5.0 and Wi-Fi 802.11ac.
 Both these listings were spotted by MySmartPrice.